yehudav/learning-front-end/README.md

 ## 3. learn HTML, CSS

-learn the basics of HTML and CSS. practice by building AT LEAST:
+learn the basics of HTML and CSS by building AT LEAST:

 - 12 micro components (navbar, search tab, menu, etc.)
 - 5 simple websites (no JavaScript).

 ### micro components ideas:

-make sure to build every micro component 5 times from scratch , in order to actually understanding it.
+make sure to build every micro component 5 times from scratch, in order to actually understanding it.

 1. Fixed Sidebar
 2. Outline Buttons